cloudnative-pg/cloudnative-pg/docs/src/openshift.md

    `OperatorGroup` and `Subscription` objects.

-The method described in this section can be very powerful in conjunction with proper `RoleBinding` objects, as it enables mapping Cloud Native PostgreSQL's predefined `ClusterRole`s to specific users in selected namespaces.
+The method described in this section can be very powerful in conjunction with proper `RoleBinding` objects, as it enables mapping CloudNativePG's predefined `ClusterRole`s to specific users in selected namespaces.

 !!!
 Info